-The four NG DFES scenarios - incorporating FES 2022
+The four NG DFES scenarios - incorporating FES 2023

-The National Grid ESO FES 2022 scenarios are used as the overarching scenario framework for the DFES 2022.
-Although the previous 'Steady Progression' scenario has been renamed as 'Falling Short', the 2022 scenarios follow the same structure and framework as 2020 and 2021.
+The National Grid ESO FES 2023 scenarios are used as the overarching scenario framework for the DFES 2023.
+This highlevel framework has remained consistent since 2020.

 Three of the scenarios are compliant with the UK government's net zero emissions target for 2050.
 Each of these scenarios meets this target in a different way.
 The four scenarios are defined by different 'speeds of decarbonisation' and 'levels of societal change'.